With his imaginative modernist buildings, Antoni Gaudí has left his mark on Barcelona. Here you can discover his architectural gems.

 La Sagrada Familia

 At first glance, La Sagrada Familia (The Holy Family) looks like a giant Gothic church that has been doused in candle wax.
 As you get closer, a complex sculpture reveals itself, which, in creative natural objects and creatures, fabulates the Bible.
-Gaudí’s temple has three facades representing Christ’s birth, passion, death and resurrection, but he only built the Nativity facade, one tower on the facade, the aspis and the crypt.

 Gaudí’s fascination with nature is evident throughout the temple, including the church, which is decorated with an impressive colonnaded forest.
-The light that streams in through the stained glass mosaics is warm and carefully designed by Gaudí to create an atmosphere suitable for looking inwards.
-Outside, there’s plenty of symbolic detail to study, so make sure you walk all the way around the building.
+The light that streams in through the colored glass mosaics has been carefully designed by Gaudí.
+There are blue and green mosaics to the east and yellow and red to the west to create an atmosphere suitable for looking inwards.

-If you’re not afraid of heights, take the lift up to the tower, which is open to visitors.
 Head back down the narrow spiral staircase with small rests, where you’ll not only get a great view of the city, but also the chance to get up close to the many detailed decorations.

 Antoni Gaudí spent 43 years on his unfinished masterpiece, and he himself expected the construction to last more than 200 years.
 After Gaudí died and was buried in the crypt, construction has stalled many times.
 Partly because his drawings were burned during the Civil War and partly for lack of money.